PhilMele/M4Project/README.md

-check with Gareth if buttons in parking manager dashboard is acceptable check with gareth back button is accepatble solution make exception to back button: for succesfull and cancell payement + user account
+check with Gareth if buttons in parking manager dashboard is acceptable check with gareth back button is accepatble solution make exception to back button: for succesfull and cancell payement + user account Bug - back button doesnt work after using lighthouse testing.
+Fix Add registration button for small screen (set it to w-50 under 400px) Fix hover on pasking e=inspctor tab turning white and cant see text

 # M4Project - GeoPay